michaelkrah/MBTA-bus-inequity-analysis/README.md

 ![Trip Purpose and Frequency](assets/trip_purpose_breakdown.png) *Breakdown of MBTA riders and their most frequent mode of transportation categorized via trip purpose and frequency.*

+Through these graphs, we can deduce that lower income minorities use the bus more than people of medium or high income.
+We can also deduce that younger people (18-34) take the bus much more than their older counterparts, with the 26-34 age group being the most popular amongst the bus rider population.
+People who are also not as good at English (often or sometimes) prefer to take the bus much more than other modes of transportation (ferry or commuter rail).
+An overwhelming amount of people take the bus 5 times a week over alternative options, with a majority of the usage coming from home-based work or other activities under that category.

 ### Changes over time (2018-2024):
 *Can we chart changes over time?*